 - numberOfRA-PreamblesGroupA: defines the number of Random Access Preambles in Random Access Preamble group A for each SSB.

+- if Random Access Preambles group B is configured for 2-step random access type:

+- msgA-DeltaPreamble: ∆PREAMBLE_MsgA in TS 38.213 [6];

+- msgA-messagePowerOffsetGroupB: the power offset for preamble selection configured as messagePowerOffsetGroupB included in GroupB-ConfiguredTwoStepRA;

+- msgA-numberOfRA-PreamblesGroupA: defines the number of Random Access Preambles in Random Access Preamble group A for each SSB configured as numberofRA-PreamblesGroupA in GroupB-ConfiguredTwoStepRA.

+- ra-MsgASizeGroupA: the threshold to determine the groups of Random Access Preambles for 2-step random access type;

 - the set of Random Access Preambles and/or PRACH occasions for SI request, if any;

 - the set of Random Access Preambles and/or PRACH occasions for beam failure recovery request, if any;